Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 For AI photo apps specifically, the transformation IS the product.
 You do not need to explain what the app does, show testimonials, or walk through features.

 You show the before, you show the after, and the viewer's brain fills in the gap with desire.
-Based on RocketShip HQ client data from managing creatives across AI photo and beauty app campaigns in 2024-2025, before-and-after ads achieve an average CTR of 2.8-4.2% on Meta (vs.
+In our experience managing AI photo and beauty app campaigns, before-and-after ads consistently outperform feature demos on CTR and deliver lower CPI than UGC testimonial formats across both Meta and TikTok.

 According to Sensor Tower data from Q1 2025, photo and video apps collectively generated $2.1B in global consumer spend, with the top grossing apps in the category all using before-and-after as their primary paid creative format.

-Based on RocketShip HQ client data, the single highest-performing before-and-after variant across AI photo app campaigns is the 'swipe reveal' on TikTok and Reels, where a finger swipe or slider divides the before and after.
-This format averages 3.1x higher completion rate than static split-screen.
+In our experience, the single highest-performing before-and-after variant across AI photo app campaigns is the 'swipe reveal' on TikTok and Reels, where a finger swipe or slider divides the before and after.
+This format tends to drive substantially higher completion rates than static split-screen.

 Step 2: How do you choose the right transformation to feature in your ad?